trinsic-id/v2-sdk/docs/cli/index.md

+---
+hide:
+  - toc
+---

-# The Trinsic CLI
+# Trinsic CLI

 The Trinsic CLI makes it easy to interact with the Trinsic API from your terminal.
+It can be used for task automation without needing to setup a project.

+## Installation

 You can get the CLI on homebrew or build the CLI from source on [Github](https://github.com/trinsic-id/sdk/tree/main/cli).
 It contains all the commands of Trinsic's SDKs and makes them interactive.

-## Installation

 === "MacOS and Linux"
     We use homebrew to distribute the CLI packages for MacOS and Linux.
 Install [Homebrew](https://brew.sh/)

-    Then run these commands to install the Trinsic CLI
     ```
     brew install trinsic-id/tap/trinsic-cli
     ```